Xiaohw1999/eufeedbackapp/documentations/Architecture_diagram.md

 ![img.png](Dataupdatepipeline.png)

-Pipeline:
-.github/workflows/scraping-job.yml

 Pipeline description:

+Pipeline: .github/workflows/scraping-job.yml

-Folder and files: .src/scraping/ScrapingWithPDF/
+Folder: .src/scraping/ScrapingWithPDF/

-### utilsScraping.py
+Files:
+(1) functions:

-Functions for scraping data from websites and storing it into MongoDB Atlas.
+utilsScraping.py: Functions for scraping data from websites and storing it into MongoDB Atlas.

-### utilsPreprocessing.py
-Functions for preprocessing metadata from MongoDB Atlas and restoring it.
+utilsPreprocessing.py: Functions for preprocessing metadata from MongoDB Atlas and restoring it.

+(2) stages: